 When Dr Marco talks about one having a rectus diastasis problem, what does it mean?

-So Rectus Diastasis in simple term is known as Rectus Abdominal Muscles Separation Gap between the left and right abdominal muscles also known as the linea alba .
-Or it is a separation of the rectus abdominal (abdominis) in the midline of the core muscles.
+So rectus diastasis, in simple terms, is the separation of the left and right abdominal muscles, also known as the linea alba.
+It is a separation of the rectus abdominal (abdominis) in the midline of the core muscles.
 The separation gap can be larger than 2 cm.

-This rectus diastasis can happened to anyone, both male and female and it can affect to those who :
+This rectus diastasis can happen to anyone, both male and female, and it can affect those who:

-– suffers from yoyo weight gain and weight lost
+– suffers from unstable weight gain and loss

-– can be idiopathic – meaning anyone can get it at any point of their life.
+– can be idiopathic – meaning anyone can get it at any point in their life.

-One of the typical physical look is the “abdominal bulge” one will have in their abdomen.
-The abdomen bulge will make one look like you are “pregnant “or still having a “mummy tummy”.
-This can happen to anyone who has tried to exercise or has been constantly exercising and always careful about their diet but that abdominal bulge does not go away.
+A physical manifestation is the “abdominal bulge”.
+The bulge will make one look like they are pregnant or still having a “mummy tummy”.
+It is a possible condition for anyone who has tried to exercise or has been constantly exercising and is always careful about their diet but still has an abdominal bulge that does not go away.

-- If you lie down your back on the floor , bend your knees and feet flat on the floor
+- Lie down your back on the floor, bend your knees, and keep your feet flat on the floor.

-- Place 2 fingers in the midline of your abdomen
+- Place two fingers in the midline of your abdomen.

-- If you feel a gap in the midline , you might be having a rectus diastasis gap
+- If you feel a gap in the midline, you might have a rectus diastasis gap.

-- Or if you try to do a sit up and you have a sausage like bulge projecting on your abdomen, it also means a possibility of rectus diastasis.
+- Try to do a sit-up, and if you have a sausage-like bulge projecting on your abdomen, it may also indicate rectus diastasis.